To downsize or not to downsize? For many, bigger doesn’t always mean better.

 Don’t dodge the numbers.
 Before you do anything, calculate your expenses and get a general sense of where you’ll stand after the move.

 Pro tip: Don’t fall into the FSBO trap.
-Although it's tempting, it usually involves unforeseen challenges and expenses (which you can read about here).
+Although it's tempting, it usually involves unforeseen challenges and expenses.

 While it’s easy to get caught up in square footage, the most important factor for downsizers to consider is the layout.
 Is the space functional?
 Does it support your day-to-day lifestyle?
 And more importantly… how will your current furniture fit into the space?
 It’s important to note that not all of your furniture will fit into the space, so you shouldn't attempt to fit it all (the perfect segue for our next tip!).